rarenicks/mlx-infinite-memory-chat/README.md

-# Infinite Context Local MLX
+# MLX infinite memory chat

 A high-performance local chatbot for Apple Silicon.
 It uses a hybrid approach (RAG + Summarization) to let you chat with unlimited-size documents completely offline.